Bali Belly, Delhi Belly, Peru Poo, the Rangoon Runs. Call it what you like, it can put more than a damper on your holiday.

 Is Bali Belly Contagious?

-Yes, bacteria, viruses and parasites can all be transmitted from person to person and in food and water.
+Yes, bali belly can be contagious.
+Bacteria, viruses and parasites can all be transmitted from person to person and in food and water.
 This is why the advice on personal hygiene, particularly hand washing and not touching your face if you are looking after someone who is sick, is so important.

 Bali Belly can be a short, sharp 24-hour illness or one that can last for up to 4 or 5 days.

-The following medications and remedies are available to relieve symptoms including:
+The following medications and remedies are available to treat Bali Belly:

-- Diarrhoea - Diapet (Bali) or Imodium (Australia & Bali)
+- To treat diarrhoea - Diapet (Bali) or Imodium (Australia & Bali)

-- Dehydration – Drinks like Gatorade or Pocari Sweat (Bali)
+- To treat dehydration – drinks like Gatorade or Pocari Sweat (Bali)

 - Antibiotics – while readily available in Bali without a script, they can do more harm than good if you don’t know what type of infection you have.
 Don’t take antibiotics unless they are prescribed by a doctor.

-If you are too unwell to visit a pharmacy in Bali, ask someone to go for you.
+If you are too unwell to visit a pharmacy, ask someone to go for you.

 If one of your family members is suffering Bali Belly and you are caring for them, use latex gloves when cleaning up any mess.
 Keep their towel and soap away from yours and ask for the bed sheets to be changed regularly.
 Use hand sanitiser regularly and don’t touch your face.